 Hepatobiliary toxicity.
-Across clinical trials in patients with advanced or metastatic breast cancer, increases in transaminases were observed.
-Across all trials, grade 3 or 4 increases in alanine aminotransferase (ALT) (10% vs 2%) and aspartate aminotransferase (AST) (7% vs 2%) were reported in the KISQALI and placebo arms, respectively.
+Across KISQALI treatment groups, increases in transaminases were observed.
+Across all trials, grade 3/4 increases in alanine aminotransferase (ALT) (11% vs 2.1%) and aspartate aminotransferase (AST) (8% vs 2%) were reported in the KISQALI and placebo arms, respectively.

-In MONALEESA-2 and MONALEESA-3, concurrent elevations in ALT or AST greater than 3 times the ULN and total bilirubin greater than 2 times the ULN, with normal alkaline phosphatase, in the absence of cholestasis occurred in 6 (1%) patients and all patients recovered after discontinuation of KISQALI.
+In MONALEESA-2 and MONALEESA-3, concurrent elevations in ALT or AST greater than 3 times the upper limit of normal (ULN) and total bilirubin greater than 2 times the ULN, with normal alkaline phosphatase, in the absence of cholestasis occurred in 6 (1%) patients and all patients recovered after discontinuation of KISQALI.
 No cases occurred in MONALEESA-7.

 Perform liver function tests (LFTs) before initiating therapy with KISQALI.
 Monitor LFTs every 2 weeks for the first 2 cycles, at the beginning of each of the subsequent 4 cycles, and as clinically indicated.
 Based on the severity of the transaminase elevations, KISQALI may require dose interruption, reduction, or discontinuation.
 Recommendations for patients who have elevated AST/ALT grade ≥3 at baseline have not been established.

 Neutropenia.
-Across trials, neutropenia was the most frequently reported adverse reaction (AR) (74%), and a grade 3/4 decrease in neutrophil count (based on laboratory findings) was reported in 58% of patients in the KISQALI treatment groups.
-Among the patients who had grade 2, 3, or 4 neutropenia, the median time to grade ≥2 was 16 days.
+Across KISQALI treatment groups neutropenia was the most frequently reported adverse reaction (AR) (75%), and a grade 3/4 decrease in neutrophil count (based on laboratory findings) was reported in 62% of patients in the KISQALI treatment groups.
+Among the patients who had grade 2, 3, or 4 neutropenia, the median time to grade ≥2 was 17 days.
 The median time to resolution of grade ≥3 (to normalization or grade <3) was 12 days in the KISQALI treatment groups.
-Febrile neutropenia was reported in 1% of patients in the KISQALI treatment groups.
-Treatment discontinuation due to neutropenia was 0.8%.
+Febrile neutropenia was reported in 1.7% of patients in the KISQALI treatment groups.
+Treatment discontinuation due to neutropenia was 1%.

 Perform complete blood count (CBC) before initiating therapy with KISQALI.
 Monitor CBC every 2 weeks for the first 2 cycles, at the beginning of each of the subsequent 4 cycles, and as clinically indicated.
 Based on the severity of the neutropenia, KISQALI may require dose interruption, reduction, or discontinuation.